spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/install-on-vmware/airgap-install/install.md

 keywords: ["self-hosted", "enterprise"]
 ---

-Palette can be installed on VMware vSphere with internet connectivity or in an airgap environment.
+Palette can be installed on VMware vSphere in an airgap environment.
 When you install Palette, a three-node cluster is created.
 You use the interactive Palette CLI to install Palette on VMware vSphere.
-Refer to [Access Palette](../../../enterprise-version.md#access-palette) for instructions on requesting repository access.
+Refer to [Access Palette](../../../enterprise-version.md#access-palette) for instructions on requesting the required credentials and assets.

 :::warning